Here at InsuranceHub, we have experience helping:

-- HVAC Contractors: (AKA Heating ventilation and air conditioning contractors) HVAC companies handle repairs, annual maintenance and new installation of heating, AC and ventilation in residential and commercial buildings.
+- HVAC Contractors: (AKA Heating ventilation and air conditioning contractors) HVAC companies handle the repair, annual maintenance, and installation of HVAC units in residential and commercial buildings.
 We understand the work involved in running lines and duct work.
-We also understand the dangers associated with working with electric-powered equipment, soldering and working with hazardous coolants like Freon.
+We also understand the dangers associated with working with electric-powered equipment, soldering, and working with hazardous coolants like Freon.

 - Handyman Services: The handyman is the "jack of all trades" that works on home repairs and new additions.
-They work with electrical, plumbing, carpentry, painting as well as the liabilities involved with each of these.
+They do electrical, plumbing, carpentry, and painting jobs and face the liabilities involved with each of these.

-Property exposures: Do you have an office or garage that you own or rent to store tools, supplies and your work truck?
+Property exposures: Do you have an office or garage that you own or rent to store tools, supplies, and your work truck?
 Talk to your agent to protect your things from fire and theft.
-While working on a clients home or business, be careful when doing electrical wiring, soldering and welding to avoid risk of fire.
+While working at a client's home or business, be careful when doing electrical wiring, soldering, and welding to avoid the risk of fire.
 Make sure that all exterior repairs are sealed properly to avoid water leaks and mold damage later on.

-Be sure to lock up clients property during and after completing your work.
+Be sure to lock up clients' property during the job and after completing your work.

-Inland marine exposures: Do you carry your tools, equipment and supplies back and forth to your clients site?
-Do you have materials that were delivered on site that you are waiting to install that are now subject to weather exposure, damage or theft?
-Do you rent or borrow equipment that sits on site?
+Inland marine exposures: Do you carry your tools, equipment, and supplies back and forth to your clients' sites?
+Do you have materials that were delivered to the site?
+If you have to wait to install them, they might be subject to weather exposure, damage, or theft.
+Do you rent or borrow equipment that sits on-site?

-Completed operations liability exposures: Lets say you completed your work that you contracted to do.
-Is there a possibility of improper installation that can cause cracks, leaks, stains, water damage, mold or fire?
+Completed operations liability exposures: Let's say you completed the work that you were contracted to do.
+Is there a possibility of improper installation that can cause cracks, leaks, stains, water damage, mold, or fire?

-Environmental impairment liability exposures: What do you do with the old equipment, debris that you remove?
-If these include pcbs, asbestos or lead based paint then you need to use proper disposal procedures to stay within the law.
+Environmental impairment liability exposures: What do you do with old equipment and the debris that you remove?
+If these include PCBs, asbestos, or lead-based paint, then you need to use proper disposal procedures to stay within the law.

-Automobile liability exposures: Do you have company owned trucks and vans?
+Automobile liability exposures: Do you have company-owned trucks and vans?
 Check driving records of all new hires before you give them the keys.
-Make sure that if you carry tools or ladders that employees receive training on tying and securing all equipment and ladders before taking off.
+Make sure that employees receive training on tying and securing all equipment if you carry tools or ladders.